To start using the Office365 Integration, the setup consists of 2 articles:

 - Configure your templates in SuperOffice Admin (in this article)

-• Your SuperOffice Online tenant must use SuperID with IDP for authentication - see this article for more information
+• Your SuperOffice Online tenant must use IDP authentication - see 'Guide to federated sign-in'

 To be able to use the integration by users: